 With the slow support of the market in the E-USB 3.0, which only recently showed real signs of life, we are looking at the new 3.1 standard that is expected to bring with it a number of upgrades that every user will be happy to receive

-The new USB standard 3.1 was first introduced in January of 2013.
-Compared to the 3.0 (or USB 3.1 Generation 1) version of the USB device, which could reach speeds of "just" five gigabits per second, 3.1 (or USB 3.1 generation 2) reaches the double speeds, which are about 10 gigabits per second.
-This speed, which is a significant improvement over previous generations of the old-fashioned USB device, only now compares to the speed of Intel's first Thunderbolt standard (which also stands at about 10 gigabits per second), with speeds of 20 gigabits per second The current Thunderbolt 2, with a third version expected this year (as part of theSkylake Of the company) will show improved speed of 40 gigabits per second.
+The new USB 3.1 standard was first introduced in January 2013.
+Compared to version 3.0 (or USB 3.1 generation 1) of the USB device, which was capable of reaching speeds of "only" five gigabits per second, version 3.1 (or USB 3.1 generation 2) Reaches twice the speeds, which are about ten gigabits per second.
+This speed, which is a significant improvement over previous generations of the outdated USB device, only now compares to the speed of Intel's first Thunderbolt standard (which also stands at about ten gigabits per second), with speeds of 20 gigabits per second per standard.
+The current Thunderbolt 2, with a third version expected to appear this year (as part of theSkylake Of the company) will display an improved speed of 40 gigabits per second.

 Since the 3.1 USB device is still not commercially available in the market, an ASMedia test board is used with the ASM1352R controller attached to two drives SSD RAID-0 array.